sadit/SimilaritySearch.jl/joss/paper.md

 Finally, short-living tasks like computing all $k$ nearest neighbors for non-linear for dimensional reductions (e.g., data visualization) also require low build costs; therefore, a complete model selection is prohibitive, especially for large datasets.

 # Final notes
+`SimilaritySearch.jl` provides an alternative for high-dimensional datasets and metric agnostic; additionally, our autotuning feature is a milestone in the nearest neighbor community since the technology becomes more accessible for users without a profound knowledge in the field.
 More examples and notebooks (Pluto and Jupyter) are available in the sister repository <https://github.com/sadit/SimilaritySearchDemos>.

 # Acknowledgements